DarkPacks/SevTech-Ages/README.md

 | 900 - 999      | Unify             |
 | 800 - 899      | Post-Unify Oredict|
 | 700 - 799      | Globals           |

+## Deployment
+### Scripts
+1. Remove `scripts/env.dev.zs`
+2. Select all scripts inside the scripts folder and zip them.
+Name it `scripts.zip`.
+4. Delete all script files and folders except the zip.
+(This should result in one file `scripts/scripts.zip`)